 Ideally, a skier's yoga program should provide full-body training, with an emphasis on stretching and strengthening hips, knees and ankles, the most important joints for skiing.
 Try to incorporate yoga at least three times a week for a minimum of an hour as anything less may not provide sufficient benefit.

 Post-skiing care should include not only the requisite hot-tub session but also a full body massage.
-A licensed chiropractor should also be consulted if you've suffered a significant fall or other injury even if it did not require immediate medical care.
-There can be many hidden issues caused by the hard falls inherent in skiing and an experienced chiropractor can quickly detect these problems.
+(We have a great massage therapist in our office who would make the perfect addition to your post-skiing recovery!)
+Also, give us a call if you've suffered a significant fall or other injury, even if it did not require immediate medical care.
+There can be many hidden issues caused by the hard falls inherent in skiing and a your friendly neighborhood chiropractors can quickly detect these problems.

 By being prudent about your safety, conditioning your body beforehand and caring for it afterwards, you can continue to enjoy this magnificent sport for most of your life.